Kamppix/QuotaScalingMoons/README.md

 ### All players need to have the mod installed and identically configured.

-(apart from scrap and enemy related stuff, which are free to play with server-side)
+(apart from scrap and enemy spawning stuff, which are free to play with server-side)

 <br>

-#### Known bugs:
+#### Known issues:

-- Single Scrap Day loot has incorrect value
+- Single Scrap Day loot *might* have incorrect value / is clamped to 50-170 value
-- Apparatice has incorrect value

 #### Future plans:

+- Balance trap spawns between moons
-- Balance trap spawn chance curves
+- Add quota-scaling for enemy and trap spawn chances